 When we talk of the Indian cuisine, we fail to account for dishes from Northeast India.
 The dishes that originates from Northeast part of India are deeply rooted in the cultures and traditions of the place.
-The traditional food of Meghalaya are rich and diverse.
+The Meghalaya food traditions are rich and diverse.
 There are all sorts of food items for everyone.

-Before we tell you more about the traditional food of Meghalaya won’t you like to know how Zizira is qualified to talk about it?
+Before we tell you more about the main traditional food in Meghalaya, won’t you like to know how Zizira is qualified to talk about it?

 - For starters – we are locals – from Meghalaya and know our food.

 - And, we are a food products company operating from the heart of Meghalaya, one of the 8 states that make the pristine region of Northeast of India.
 Zizira is an offshoot of the first export oriented, services company of Meghalaya.
 Here is the story of why Zizira was started.
 Here is where we are now!
 I hope you agree that we know a lot about the agricultural produce of our region.

 - Food is a favourite subject in our group and we thought it fit to share what we know about the traditional food of Meghalaya!

 So, let us get started.

 Let us take you on a culinary journey of the Northeastern cuisines, or should I say the ” Meghalaya food diaries”.
 One of the facets of the traditional food of Meghalaya is the range of delectable cuisines.
 Each dish has something special to offer.
 Most of the traditional Meghalayan cuisines are made from locally sourced ingredients.

 The Meghalayan cuisine is exotic and not a part of mainstream Indian grub.
 The rest of India is not well acquainted with the cuisine of Meghalaya.
 Just like its topographical beauty, the gastronomic Meghalayan cuisine remains hidden from the rest of the country and there is lack of media coverage.
 Hence, the traditional food of Meghalaya remains appreciated only within the region.